omussell/ank/site/index.md

 - New versions released every 10 years.

 The signal protocol seems to use sha-512 in some places.
 If there is an implementation of this, we can just use that.
 Or otherwise we could swap it out for something like [BLAKE3](https://github.com/BLAKE3-team/BLAKE3) which is apparently much faster.
+There are C and Rust implementations in this repo.

 ### Notes

 The Signal protocol is good, but its limited to usage with Signal the app.
 There are open source libraries, but they havent been updated on Github in a long time.
 The recommended library is written in Java.

+The Signal app also works based on phone numbers.
+It would be nicer to have an email address and password+MFA, then its device agnostic.

 Email is better as a messaging platform, but its old and frought with issues.